nautechsystems/nautilus_trader/README.md

         self.unsubscribe_bars(self.bar_type)

     def on_reset(self):
-        """
-        Actions to be performed when the strategy is reset.
+        """Actions to be performed when the strategy is reset."""
-        """
         # Reset indicators here
         self.fast_ema.reset()
         self.slow_ema.reset()